Alcibiades-Capital/valorem-website/site/_docs/options-litepaper.md

 ### Physically settled

 Valorem options are physically settled, with transfer of the underlying assets on settlement.
-This simplifies the core mechanism, while also supporting cash settlement through flash loans or flash swaps.
+This simplifies the core mechanism and smart contract design, while still supporting cash settlement through flash loans and swaps.

 ### Fully collateralized